rtt/Go-Solr/README.md

 GET http://localhost:8983/solr/select?q=id:31&facet.field=some_field&facet.field=some_other_field&facet=true
 ```

-Notice that `facet_field` is an array of strings and appears multiple times in the resulting query string (above)
+Notice that `facet_field`, like `q`, is an array of strings and appears multiple times in the resulting query string (shown above)

-Performing a query using our `solr.Query` is simple and shown below
+Performing a query using our `solr.Query()` is simple and shown below

 ```go
 res, err := s.Select(&q)